Sonata Software celebrates 30 years of relationship with Microsoft | Business

 Sonata Software celebrates 30 years of relationship with Microsoft

-Scalable Data Systems IP for the Commodities Trading Industry and Sopris capabilities in Field Service, one of the fastest growing areas of Dynamics 365 has helped in taking Microsoft solutions to customers in newer segments.Laura Pfohl, Co-Founder and President of US based Sopris Systems, a company that Sonata acquired in 2019, said, We have now a much larger market to target, with a wide portfolio of Microsoft services that Sonata brings, like Dynamics Modernisation, Data and Cloud.

-- To further expand the relationship with a range of new growth initiatives and investments aligned to Microsoft strategy BANGALORE, India, May 24, 2021 /PRNewswire/ -- Sonata Software Ltd., a global IT services and technology solutions company, announced 30 years of relationship with Microsoft, and a commitment to invest aggressively in a business that Sonata had identified ahead of the curve and has helped drive growth.
+Bengaluru (Karnataka) [India], May 24 (ANI/PRNewswire): Sonata Software Ltd., a global IT services and technology solutions company, announced 30 years of relationship with Microsoft, and a commitment to invest aggressively in a business that Sonata had identified ahead of the curve and has helped drive growth.
 A relationship that started in India in 1991 has today blossomed into a worldwide 360-degree one, spanning industries, technologies and geographies.
 Currently Sonata not only provides services to Microsoft across product engineering, customer support and internal IT applications, but has a deep global relationship across continents, industries and services being a global ISV,SI, lSP, CSP and ISV dev centre.

 For Sonata, the key to this success has been aligning continuously to Microsoft's strategy and making investments proactively, organically and inorganically.
 Today, the Sonata global go-to-market strategy based on its proprietary digital transformation concept - Platformation™, is totally aligned to the Microsoft digital transformation strategy of engaging customers, empowering employees, optimizing operations, and transforming products across the pillars of modern work, Applications and infrastructure, Data & AI and business applications.
 This has been done through a variety of initiatives from working closely with product engineering teams of Microsoft to leverage the knowledge for building deep expertise, build industry-leading technology practices around platform engineering on Azure and Dynamics 365, providing engineering services to ISVs wanting to migrate to the Microsoft platform.